thehelp/test/README.md

 ## History

-### Next:
+### 3.0.0 (2014-09-04)

 * Breaking: Remove `GeneralTestHelper`, `Headless`, `HeadlessMocha`, `mochaReporter`, and `core`
-* Breaking: Client-side configuration now under
+* Breaking: Client-side configuration now all under `window.thehelp.test`, `test`->`files`
 * Breaking: `expect` can now be found on the top-level object instead of under `core`
-* Fixed: extra 'load' window event fired to get blanket to cover all files and start tests.
+* Fixed: extra 'load' window event no longer fired to get blanket to cover all files and start tests.
 Now we force blanket to start when all files are loaded.
-* Fixed: repeatable process for building blanket file
+* Fixed: repeatable process for building blanket file.
+Previously manual tweaks were required for lib/vendor/blanket.js and lib/vendor/blanket-require.js
 * `phantom` and `mocha` server-side dependencies removed
 * `mocha` (client-side) updated to 1.21.4
+* Attempted update of `sinon`, but 1.10 introduces client-side requirejs problems.
+Updating will be very involved.
 * Update dev dependencies

 ### 2.0.13 (2014-06-25)